6 Best Juicers for Leafy Greens 2024

 • Made mostly of plastic

 When it comes to budget juicers, most don’t perform well enough to effectively juice leafy greens.
-The ORFRLD cold juicer is one exception to this rule.
+The Brecious Cold Press Juicer is one exception to this rule.

 This budget juicer costs half as much as our well-priced top choice and still performs impressively well, whether you’re juicing wheatgrass or oranges.

-The slow auger turns at a constant 90 rpm for smooth healthy juice and dry pulp every time.
-With most produce, you can expect a 92% juice extraction rate for a high juice yield.
+The slow auger turns at a constant at a low 95 rpm or high 110 rpm for smooth, healthy juice and dry pulp every time.
+With most produce, you can expect a 90% juice extraction rate for a high juice yield.
 This number drops somewhat for green vegetables, but not by much.

 Once you’re done juicing your kale, ginger, or spinach, this product is as easy as any to clean.
 Simply rinse all the smaller attachments and use the included cleaning brush to scrub out the filter.

 Another bonus of this affordable juicer is it’s a little smaller than most, making it great for crowded kitchens or for keeping on the countertop for daily use.
-And with five colors to choose from—seafoam green, red, blue, dark blue, and white—you’ll have no problem matching it to your decor.
+And with eight colors to choose from, you’ll have no problem matching it to your decor.

 Pros: